EPQR- Eysenck’s Personality Questionnaire Revised- Master the 3 Dimensions of the Theory

 • Lie scale has been introduced to check whether people fake their answers.
 4th dimension.

-• Age group : 16 and above.
+• Age group- 16 and above.

 • There is No time limit.

-Psychometric Properties of EPQ-R
+Psychometric Properties of EPQR

-Reliability of EPQ-R :-
+Reliability of EPQR

-Test retest reliability for EPQ-R is very high.
+Test-retest reliability for EPQ-R is very high.
 It ranges from 0.80-0.90.

 Various groups were tested and retested with an interval of one month, a time interval enough for subject to have forgotten their original replies, but not long enough for any serious personality changes to have occurred.
-Results were favorable with reliabilities mostly lying between .80 to .90 region.
+Results were favourable with reliabilities mostly lying between .80 to .90 region.

-For males with a sample of 136 the test- retest reliability coefficient for neuroticism was found to be .89, for psychoticism it was .83, for that of extraversion it was .90 and for lie score it came out to be .86.
-For females with a sample of 121 the test retest reliability coefficient for neuroticism was found to be .80, for psychoticism it was .71, for that of extraversion it was .87 and for lie score it came out to be .86.
-With the total overall sample of 257, the test retest reliability coefficient for neuroticism was found to be .86, for psychoticism it was .78, for that of extraversion it was .89 and for lie score it came out to be .84.
+For females with a sample of 121 the test-retest reliability coefficient for neuroticism was found to be .80, for psychoticism it was .71, for that of extraversion it was .87 and for lie score it came out to be .86.
+With the total overall sample of 257, the test-retest reliability coefficient for neuroticism was found to be .86, for psychoticism it was .78, for that of extraversion it was .89 and for lie score it came out to be .84.

-Consistency reliabilities – alpha coefficients are an indication of the degree to which the questions in the scale covers a given area.
+Consistency reliabilities- alpha coefficients are an indication of the degree to which the questions in the scale covers a given area.
 If these reliabilities are too low, the scale is too heterogeneous, if they are too high, it suggests the area covered is too restricted.
 For EPQR the coefficients observed are satisfactory, being neither too high nor too low; most are above .80 with only P scale reliability falling below this value (2 groups are tested- 1 normal population, 2- criminals in prison).

-Validity of EPQ- R
+Validity of EPQR

 Construct validity has been tested through factor analysis within and across various countries and cultures.
 (Barrett, Petrides, Eysenck & Eysenck, 1998)

-Norms of EPQ-R
+Norms of EPQR

 Scored forms are available for 2,312 males and 3,262 females.
 Observed distribution of scores depends on factors as inter correlations of many other factors, which might not be replicated in another scale made up of different items.
-The mean, standard deviation and the conversion from raw scores to sten scores and centile scores are given separately for males and females in the manual.
+The mean, standard deviation and the conversion from raw scores to Sten scores and centile scores are given separately for males and females in the manual.

 The raw scores are to be converted into Sten scores.